 Chapter 393.13, F.S., calls for the adoption of a system for the oversight of the plans or behavioral programs.
 The system was intended to establish guidelines and procedures governing the design, approval, implementation, and monitoring of all behavior programs involving clients.
 This establishing language authorized the development of rule chapter 65G-4,F.A.C.
 Behavioral Service Practice and Procedure.
 This rule identifies the qualifications and credentials required for individuals who provide behavioral services.
 Furthermore, it identifies a senior clinician to oversee, maintain and give direction to standards of behavioral practice statewide.
-Under this rule Area Behavior Analysts are established and out-posted throughout the state to reinforce standards of practice through the Local Review Committees (LRC) that provide peer review for new and ongoing behavior programs developed and implemented by behavioral service providers.
-The LRC reviews and approves behavior programs to assure that they comply with Ch.
+Under this rule Area Behavior Analysts are established and out-posted throughout the state to reinforce standards of practice through the Local Review Committees (LRC) that provide peer review for new and ongoing behavior programs to assure that they comply with Ch.
 393, F.S., Rule 65G-4 and 65G-8,F.A.C.
 Reactive Strategies, F.A.C., and is consistent with contemporary behavior analysis practices.
 Behavior programs are reviewed regularly based on a schedule of review determined by the LRC, as often as monthly depending on the severity of behaviors or restrictiveness of procedures, but at least on an annual basis.